openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/15_semantics.rst

 +---------+---------+--------+---------+

 The example below illustrates the ways this approach works in practice.
-A *non-zero* number is truthy, and the loop runs until it becomes *zero*, i.e., falsy.
+A *nonzero* number is truthy, and the loop runs until it becomes *zero*, i.e., falsy.

 .. code-block:: typescript